 - General policy.
-An absence due to a medically related disability, family caregiving, funeral, service as a pall bearer, adoption, and/or on-the-job-injury is a sick leave absence and is to be charged against an employee's accrued sick leave credits unless other rules apply.
+An absence due to a physical or mental personal illness, bodily injury, medically related disability including disability resulting from pregnancy and/or childbirth, medical, dental, and optical appointments including preventative care, family caregiving, funeral, service as a pall bearer, adoption, and/or on-the-job-injury is a sick leave absence and is to be charged against an employee's accrued sick leave credits unless other rules apply.
 Sick leave credits can only be used for sick leave absences, except as provided in subparagraph i below.

 - Accrual.
 Faculty and staff in regular appointments accrue sick leave.